timonoko/nokolis.py/README.md

 Some issues remaining about True and False, T and NIL.
 -- Problem solved: NULL(x) : x==[ ] and NOT is logical NOT.

+Nokolisp had no strings, but I invented new practise: a flat list of numbers with first number as 34, is prettyprinted as string in the editor.
+Then you can edit the numberlist normally.